 You could certainly invest in a turnkey e-procurement system like Coupa or SAP Ariba.
 However, these systems tend to be expensive and often take a long time to implement.
 Usually, large organizations that procure a lot of stuff deploy these systems.

-For the rest of us, there’s an easy, affordable business process automation system are available that can help you quickly digitize your purchase order and other procurement processes.
+For the rest of us, there’s frevvo — a simple, affordable purchase order workflow system that can help you quickly digitize your purchase order processes.
 You won’t need to make major investments, hire expensive staff or spend months doing it.

 Get started today and stop using Excel.
 First, let’s take a quick look at what exactly is a purchase order and what the PO process looks like at many organizations.